ErinBorbee/Lombok_protistDynamics/README.md

 ### Figure 2
 Figure 2 graphs were plotted in R and rubble heatmap was placed between two rows or bar plots and text on panel labels were adjusted in Adobe Illustrator

+### Figure 4
+Figure 4 was plotted in R and minor edits to text were made later in Adobe Illustrator for the final publication figure